-Some associations have formed a Council with representatives from the Regional Committees, the Commissions and the Executive Committee.
-Council Meetings take place every 4 or 6 months and deal mainly with the general policy of the Tug of War sport, while the Executive Committee meetings are held more frequently and deal with the day to day affairs of the Tug of War sport association.
+Some Associations have formed a Council with representatives from the Regional Committees, the Commissions and the Executive Committee.
+Council Meetings take place annually as required and deal mainly with the general policy of the Tug of War sport in the country, while the Executive Committee meetings deal with the day to day affairs of the Tug of War Association.